Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Florida and its opponents have scored at least 69.5 points just two times this year.
+- Florida has combined with its opponents to put up more than 69.5 points just two times this season.

 - The 60.6 PPG average total in Tigers games this season is 8.9 points fewer than this game's over/under.